1977 European Cup final

-The 1977 European Cup final was an association football match played between Liverpool of England and Borussia Mönchengladbach of West Germany on 25 May 1977 at the Stadio Olimpico in Rome, Italy (the venue was decided in Bern by the UEFA Executive Committee on 17 September 1976).
+The 1977 European Cup final was an association football match played between Borussia Mönchengladbach of West Germany and Liverpool of England on 25 May 1977 at the Stadio Olimpico in Rome, Italy (the venue was decided in Bern by the UEFA Executive Committee on 17 September 1976).
 The showpiece event was the final match of the 1976–77 season of Europe's premier cup competition, the European Cup.
 Both teams were appearing in their first European Cup final, although the two sides had previously met in the 1973 UEFA Cup final, which Liverpool won 3–2 on aggregate over two legs.

 Each club needed to progress through four rounds to reach the final.
 Matches were contested over two legs, with a match at each team's home ground.
+Borussia Mönchengladbach's route to the final was difficult; all but one of their ties were won by a margin of just one goal.
 Liverpool's victories varied from close affairs to comfortable victories.
 They beat the previous season's runners-up Saint-Étienne by a single goal over two legs, while they defeated FC Zürich 6–1 on aggregate in the semi-final.
-Borussia Mönchengladbach's route to the final was more difficult; all but one of their ties were won by a margin of just one goal.

 Watched by a crowd of 52,078, Liverpool took an early lead through Terry McDermott, but Allan Simonsen equalised for Mönchengladbach early in the second half.
 Liverpool regained the lead midway through the second half with a headed goal from Tommy Smith.
 A penalty by Phil Neal ensured Liverpool won the match 3–1 to secure their first European Cup.
 The victory was a year after they had won the UEFA Cup, which meant that Bob Paisley became the first manager to win the UEFA Cup and European Cup in successive seasons.